leandromsales/tempo-assessment/README.md

 - [x] Create a new role (method io.tempo.teams.roles.RolesController.add)
 - [x] Assign a role to a member (method io.tempo.teams.roles.RolesController.setUserRole)
 - [ ] (Need more time for that) A React web app written in TypeScript that uses the APIs implemented

+## Application Settings

+In addition, I have decided to import the current online data to a local database in order to show my skills related to implement web clients using Feign.

+For that, I have provided some parameters in the application settings (application.yaml) to set the max number of instances (users and teams) to load from the Tempo online API.
+Current, the application runs bootstrap components and their settings can be controlled by defining some properties, as following:

+- `io.tempo.teams.bootstrap.enabled (boolean, default is false)` - toogle to load bootstrap or not
+- `io.tempo.teams.bootstrap.users.bootstrapData (boolean, default is false)` - toogle to load users online data
+- `io.tempo.teams.bootstrap.teams.bootstrapData (boolean, default is false)` - toogle to load teams online data
+- `io.tempo.teams.bootstrap.users.quantity (integer, default is the max found)` - define the max number of users instance to load from online data
+- `io.tempo.teams.bootstrap.teams.quantity (integer, default is the max found)` - define the max number of users instance to load from online data

+Alternatively, you can set env variables instead of change the `application.yaml`.
+For example, to enable bootstrap you can set the env variable `IO_TEMPO_TEAMS_BOOTSTRAP_ENABLED`.

 ## Run the application